atomix/atomix.github.io/copycat/docs/server.md

 ## Configuring the Transport

 By default, the server will use the [`NettyTransport`][NettyTransport] for communication.
-You can configure the transport via `withTransport`.
+You can configure the transport via `CopycatServer.Builder#withTransport(Transport)`.
 To use the Netty transport, ensure you have the `io.atomix.catalyst:catalyst-netty` jar on your classpath.

 ```java
 CopycatServer server = CopycatServer.builder(address)